Own-Data-Privateer/hoardy-web/tool/README.md

 ```

 The `--root-*` options have exactly the same syntax and semantics as the normal input filtering options, except they start with `--root-` prefix, and instead of making `hoardy-web` accept reqres satisfying them as inputs, they make `hoardy-web mirror` queue such reqres for `mirror`ing at the initial `depth` of `0`.
-An yes, there is also `--depth` option, which works similarly to `wget`'s `--level` option in that it will follow all jump (`a href`) and action links accessible with no more than `--depth` browser navigations from recursion `--root-*`s and then `mirror` all those URLs and their requisites too.
+And yes, there is also `--depth` option, which works similarly to `wget`'s `--level` option in that it will follow all jump (`a href`) and action links accessible with no more than `--depth` browser navigations from recursion `--root-*`s and then `mirror` all those URLs and their requisites too.

 When using `--root-*` options, `--remap-open` works exactly like `wget`'s `--convert-links` in that it will only remap the URLs that are going to be mirrored and will keep the rest as-is.
 Similarly, `--remap-semi` and `--remap-closed` will consider only the URLs reachable from the `--root-*`s in no more that `--depth` jumps as available.

-Unlike most other sub-commands of `hoardy-web` which set no default filters, `mirror` runs with implied `--ignore-some-inputs` and `--skip-some-indexed` options which set some useful default input and root filters.
+Unlike most other subcommands of `hoardy-web` which set no default filters, `mirror` runs with implied `--ignore-some-inputs` and `--skip-some-indexed` options which set some useful default input and root filters.
 This can be disabled with `--index-all-inputs` and/or `--queue-all-indexed`, which can useful when using `mirror` to do weird things with custom `--expr`s, with the default `--expr`s, using these options is likely to produce a broken mirror, unless you add some specific filters manually.
 See the documentation all of those options below for more info.